lakillo/archaeology-machine-learning/CONTRIBUTING.md

 * suggest improvements for the project or help us plan our next milestones by [creating an issue](https://github.com/lakillo/archaeology-machine-learning/issues/new)

 ## repo style guide
-We use specific formatting for README contributions, e.g.:
+We use specific formatting for README contributions.
+This formatting enables us to easily turn the README contents into a spreadsheet, which will be available for download with each archived release of the repository.

+To contribute an individual example to a section, please us the following formatting:

 ```
 |<!-- -->title | year | data | technique | paper | code<!-- -->|
 ```

-This enables us to easily turn the README contents into a spreadsheet, which will be available for download with each archived release of the repository.

-To contribute a new section, please use the following formatting:
+To contribute a whole new section or subsection, please use the following formatting:

 ```
 ## high-level application area name (e.g. remote sensing, which includes data types aerial, lidar, satellite, etc)